open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 ### Checkpoint-based settlement

-Checkpoint-based settlement systems are likely to consume multiple messages at once.
-Messages are created, published (possibly) in batches with other unrelated messages, and delivered in (reshuffled) batches.

 Messages are processed as a stream and settled to specific checkpoints.
 A checkpoint points to a position of the stream up to which messages were processed and settled.
 Messages cannot be settled individually, instead, the checkpoint needs to be forwarded.

+Checkpoint-based settlement systems are designed to efficiently receive and settle batches of messages.
+However, it is not possible to settle messages independent of their position in the stream (e. g., if message B is located at a later position in the stream than message A, then message B cannot be settled without also settling message A).

 ```
                                Checkpoint